In this article, I am talking about laser beam welding process, its applications, advantages and disadvantage. So keep reading, if you are interested.

 As power is increased, the depth of penetration increases.
 Heating and cooling rates are much higher in laser beam welding than in arc welding, and the heat-affected zones are much smaller.
-Rapid cooling rates can create problems, such as cracking in high-carbon steels.
+Rapid cooling rates can create problems, such as fractures in high-carbon steels.

 Advantages and Disadvantages of Laser Beam Welding

 - Very high-quality welding is obtained by this process.

 - No electrodes are used in this process.

 - Since it is a contact-less process, no wear and tear take place.

 - The whole process can be automated for mass production.